Via Vandelli: History

 The year after, 1739, a new route from Modena to Massa was proposed by Domenico Vandelli and the construction works begun.
 The construction was rapidly realized from Modena to Garfagnana.
 The road was provided with inns and staging posts all through its way, in order to allow for a safe and comfortable journey.
 The road had to overcome the Apennines, close to the ancient sanctuary of San Pellegrino in Alpe, above 1600m msl.
 During the years of the Austrian succession war, the road construction had to stop for more than 10 years and it was not possible to complete the work to reach Massa.
 In 1750 the construction begun again and the route was completed, overcoming also the Apuan Alps, at the Tambura Pass, above 1600m msl.
-This last part was the most difficult to be designed an realized, given the wilderness of the region and high slope of the mountain sides.
+This last part was the most difficult to be designed and realized, given the wilderness of the region and high slope of the mountain sides.
 To succeed in this part of the path, Domenico Vandelli had to use explosives to open passages on the mountain pass and to level some lay-by for the carriages, to follow the mountain side slope he had to construct dry-stone walls to support the road.
 In 1752, Via Vandelli was officially opened in its full length from Modena to Massa.
 A postal service by horse was operating regularly for years, being able to complete the trip from Modena to Massa and return in one week.

 In the same years, a new road was designed and constructed by Domenico Vandelli to connect the Ducal Palace of Sassuolo with the newly opened road to Massa.
 Also this variant of the route is correctly known as Via Vandelli.

 The constrains that were imposed to Domenico Vandelli forced him to choose difficult terrains for his road and pushed him to invent new theoretical and technical solutions that greatly improved the road construction knowledge, but on the other side, made his road to be abandoned for commercial travels in few years.
 The main reasons for the abandon of Via Vandelli as a carriage road were the high slopes, the cold and snowy winters, the presence of brigands in the wild parts of the road but also the appearance of even more modern roads, that could benefit from the knowledge gained during the enlightenment years and the changed political climate that allowed for inter-reign roads, as the Via Giardini, build by one of the Vandelli's fellow Pietro Giardini.